pragtical/pragtical.github.io/docs/user-guide/configuration.md

 Pragtical comes with JetBrains Mono and Fira Sans by default.

+You can also enable [font ligatures](font-ligatures.md) and add [color emoji](color-emoji.md).
+These guides include Settings UI instructions and Lua examples.

 To change the fonts used by the editor, you can change the variable `style.font` and `style.code_font`.
 These variables are responsible for the UI font and code